xprvtt/KenshiRing/README.md

 A mod that adds new sections and various buffs and debuffs.

 Inspired by the ["Extra Inventory Sections"](https://www.nexusmods.com/kenshi/mods/1838) mod, this is a fork of it, featuring a complete overhaul.
+With the addition of effects for clothing items

 Thanks to [BFrizzleFoShizzle](https://github.com/BFrizzleFoShizzle) for the opportunity to create mods like this.
 Thanks to [Genpretz](https://github.com/Genpretz).
 Using his project with the new sections, I created my own.